yutiansut/ReactiveTrader/README.md

 # Training

 We have been using Reactive Extensions since 2010.
-Lee Campbell, author of (Intro To Rx)[http://www.introtorx.com/], runs our Rx training course, (Practical Rx)[http://weareadaptive.com/training].
+Lee Campbell, author of [Intro To Rx](http://www.introtorx.com/), runs our Rx training course, [Practical Rx](http://weareadaptive.com/training).
 We still have places available at our next scheduled course in London, UK, on July 7th and 8th.
-Tickets are (available here)[https://ti.to/adaptive/rxtraining], and you can also (read more about the course)[http://weareadaptive.com/training].
-Reactive Trader makes
+Tickets are [available here](https://ti.to/adaptive/rxtraining), and you can also [read more about the course](http://weareadaptive.com/training).
+Reactive Trader makes extensive use of Reactive Extensions, and this course is a great opportunity to learn to think in Rx.

 # Future Announcements